CSE237SP2021/project-1morerep/README.md

 - We will finish implementing the end of the day functionality with calculations

 **Is there anything that you implemented but doesn't currently work?**
-- UserInputTest.java needs to be updated.
-We talked in class not to worry about testing the user interface so we probably might have to see how to test the user input.
+- We talked in class not to worry about testing the user interface so we probably might have to see how to test the user input.

 **What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)**
 - Please refer to the section above to see how to run the program.